-This one has been rebuilt after a fire in 1689 and renovated in neo-gothic style in the late 1800s.
+This one was rebuilt after a fire in 1689 and renovated in neo-gothic style in the late 1800s.
 Today it houses a large, museum-like collection of Jewish history, including books, documents, and religious objects.

 - Spanish Synagogue (built 1868)

 With its elaborate and stunning Moorish interior design (similar to Alhambra in Spain), many consider it among Europe’s most beautiful synagogues.
-See photo at top of page.
+See the photo at the top of the page.